For Large Bibles

 Drum-stuffed, hand-dyed, antiqued leather made from government-culled imported Australian kangaroos.
 This is a firmer leather, but is easy to tool and stamp and very nice on a study Bible.
 It has a wonderful smooth grain and leather smell.

-Note: Kangaroo and Sokoto goatskin need to be special-ordered and paid in advance, but we’ll walk you through that part.
+Note: Kangaroo needs to be special-ordered and paid in advance, but we’ll walk you through that part.